Energy prices are rising, and switching doesn’t always lower your bills. So, here are the best tips for saving energy.

 Around 13% of households – 3.18 million – in the UK are living in fuel poverty.
 That stat, from the government, was from 2019.

-Unfortunately, with increased energy prices and a struggle to keep a good income, that number would have risen further in 2021, 2022, and while we keep the 2023 £2,500 price cap, we still don’t know what happens when it is lifted.
+Unfortunately, with increased energy prices and a struggle to keep a good income, that number has risen further in 2021, 2022, and while we keep the 2023 £2,500 price cap, we still don’t know what happens when it is lifted.

 So, here are practical tips to save on energy bills and use less gas and electricity, so you can stop questioning why is my energy bill so high.